Housing

 Q: Where can I find my daily schedule?

-Your daily schedule is found through google calendars and will be released over the summer once the schedule has been completed.
+A: Your daily schedule is found through google calendars and will be released over the summer once the schedule has been completed.

 Q: What are the textbook requirements?

-Books are very independent!
+A: Books are very independent!
 Buy whatever helps you learn best!
 Second years will be trying to sell you books from the minute you arrive so take advantage of their cheap prices.
 Look for used books online (www.bookfinder.com searches a variety of used book sites, including Amazon and Half.com).
 New textbooks can also be purchased in the kiosk on the first floor.
 The book list and equipment lists will be released over the summer by the Curricular Affairs Office (medical school) and available on Blackboard (graduate school) under the intended course.

 Q. What should I wear to school?

-Whenever you have patient contact or a clinical encounter, you need to dress professionally/business casual.
+A: Whenever you have patient contact or a clinical encounter, you need to dress professionally/business casual.
 So, on the first day of school, you will meet a patient and should look professional.
 For days where there are lectures/labs/small groups, you should wear something you wouldn’t mind your teachers seeing you in, but we certainly come to school in jeans on non-clinic days.
 It’s important to wear clothing that won’t be unsafe in a lab situation (closed shoes, etc), and more than one of us have tripped on our flip-flops in the hospital lobby.

 Computer and Library Resources